Novo (film)

 Novo is a 2002 romantic comedy film directed by Jean-Pierre Limosin and starring Eduardo Noriega.
-The film tells the story of a man who suffers from amnesia.
+The film tells the story of a man who has amnesia.
 It screened at the Locarno Film Festival.

 Plot

-Graham suffers from severe amnesia and cannot remember what he has done hours after he has done it.
+Graham has severe amnesia and cannot remember what he has done hours after he has done it.
 Consequently, he must write everything down; who he knows, where he should be, even where he works.
 His boss takes advantage of his disability and manipulates him into having sex with her.
 Graham meets a temp called Irène and begins a relationship with her, which is difficult as he never remembers who she is.
 To help him remember, Irène writes her name on his chest with a marker pen.

 A little boy called Antoine is frequently seen in the same places Graham happens to be.
 Graham doesn't notice this due to his condition, but it is clear to the viewer that the child is of significance.
 Through the machinations of his boss, Graham's notebook is stolen by Fred, Graham's friend, leading him into a misadventure to try to recover it.

 Graham finds a tooth by a stream which he washes and keeps with him.
 He is picked up by 2 women in a town.
 He puts the tooth inside one of the women he intends on having an affair with and falls asleep in her car.
 When he wakes up an hour later, he has flashbacks of his past, thus helping him recall some of his past.

 In a state of confusion, Graham is left wandering naked on a beach where he falls asleep.
 During the night the little boy, Antoine curls up next to him to and awakens Graham.
 Graham remembers Antoine as being his son.
 Antoine tells Graham that his wife, Isabelle, forgives him for his relationship with Irène as she knows he cannot help forgetting his family.
 Graham and Antoine are approached on the beach by the police who are concerned that a young boy is with a naked man.